A-FloPS: Accelerating Diffusion Models via Adaptive Flow Path Sampler: Introduction

 Motivated by this connection, we introduce the \emph{Flow Path Sampler} (FloPS), which reparameterizes the sampling trajectory of an arbitrary pre‑trained diffusion model into a path consistent with FM dynamics.
 This transformation retains the original score network while inheriting the temporal regularity of FM trajectories, enabling more stable and efficient ODE‑based integration—entirely without retraining.

 Building on this foundation, we further propose the \emph{Adaptive Flow Path Sampler} (A‑FloPS), which incorporates an adaptive decomposition of the velocity field to minimize the temporal variability of the residual component.
 This adaptivity allows high‑order numerical solvers to operate more effectively, resulting in substantial improvements in both stability and sample quality, particularly in the few‑step regime.
-The code is available at \url{https://github.com/jinc7461/AFloPS}.

 Our work makes the following contributions:

 \begin{itemize} \item \textbf{Trajectory-level acceleration via diffusion-to-flow reparameterization.} We derive an analytical mapping that transforms the sampling trajectory of \emph{any} pre-trained diffusion model into an integration-friendly flow-matching (FM) form—without retraining or altering network parameters.
 This enables plug-and-play acceleration for a wide range of generative models.